emberjs/data/README.md

 Invoked when `findAll()` is called on the store.
 If you do nothing, only models that have already been loaded will be included in the results.
-Otherwise, this is your opportunity to load any unloaded models of this type.
+Otherwise, this is your opportunity to load any unloaded records of this type.
 The implementation is similar to findMany(); see above for an example.

 ### createRecord()

-When `commit()` is called on the store and there are models that need to be created on the server, the store will call the adapter's `create()` method.
+When `commit()` is called on the store and there are records that need to be created on the server, the store will call the adapter's `create()` method.

 Once the store calls the adapter's `create` method, it will be put into a